The Death Penalty Campaign

 This statistic starkly illustrates the heavy emotional toll faced by separated parents, particularly fathers who often experience a higher rate of alienation than mothers and as men are are over three times more likely to take their own life.

-While there are is no reliable data on this, it's clear that the worldwide number of parents taking their lives as a result of parental alienation is far higher than this.
+While there is no reliable data on this, it's clear that the worldwide number of parents taking their lives as a result of parental alienation is far higher than this.

 Moreover, parents struggling with arrears from the Child Maintenance Service (CMS) face a mortality rate that is over 14 times higher than the national average.